Chocolate Brownie Cookies & Bars

 Instructions

-In a double boiler, combine butter, sugar, cocoa, eggs, Nestle’s Quick, and vanilla.
+In a double boiler, combine butter, sugar, cocoa, eggs, Nestlé’s Quick, and vanilla.
 Stir over heat until smooth.

-Spread into a greased 9×9 or 7×11-inch pan.
+Spread into a greased 9×9 or 7×11-inch pan and chill until set.

 Chocolate Brownies